stacyburris/stacyburris/README.md

 ### <div align="center">I'm Stacy, a team focused Software Engineer 👩🏼‍💻 <br/> former Cosmetologist, Educator and Mentor breaking into tech! 🦋</div>

-- 🔭 I’m currently working on [Cosmic Deluxe Adventure LTD](https://github.com/Cosmic-Deluxe-Adventure-Limited/CosmicDeluxeAdventureLTD)
+- 🔭 I’m currently working on [Gentle Ben's Brewery App](https://github.com/stacyburris/keeptrack-gentlebens)

-- 🌱 I’m currently learning Typescript!
+- 🌱 I’m currently learning Typescript, Terraform and Contentful!

 <!-- - ❓ Ask me about anything you might be curious to know.
 I'm always here for a great discussion to learn something new!